COMP SCI 7094 - Distributed Databases & Data Mining

 North Terrace Campus - Semester 1 - 2019

 General Course Information

-Course Code COMP SCI 7094 Course Distributed Databases & Data Mining Coordinating Unit School of Computer Science Term Semester 1 Level Postgraduate Coursework Location/s North Terrace Campus Units 3 Contact Up to 2 hours per week Available for Study Abroad and Exchange Y Assumed Knowledge Knowledge of database systems as taught in COMP SCI 7207 Course Description Topics covered in this course include: Distributed database system architecture, Distributed database system design, Distributed query processing and optimisation, Distributed transaction management, Data warehousing and OLAP technology, Association analysis, Classification and prediction, Cluster analysis, Mining complex types of data.
+Course Code COMP SCI 7094 Course Distributed Databases & Data Mining Coordinating Unit Computer Science Term Semester 1 Level Postgraduate Coursework Location/s North Terrace Campus Units 3 Contact Up to 2 hours per week Available for Study Abroad and Exchange Y Assumed Knowledge Knowledge of database systems as taught in COMP SCI 7207 Course Description Topics covered in this course include: Distributed database system architecture, Distributed database system design, Distributed query processing and optimisation, Distributed transaction management, Data warehousing and OLAP technology, Association analysis, Classification and prediction, Cluster analysis, Mining complex types of data.

 Course Coordinator: Adjunct Professor Hong Shen

 The full timetable of all activities for this course can be accessed from Course Planner.

 Course Learning OutcomesOn completion of this course, students should:

 Be able to apply methods and techniques for distributed quey processing and optimisation

 Understand the broad concepts of distributed transaction process